This article has been updated to include 2022 rates.

 IRS contribution limits

-Again, you and your employee’s combined contributions can’t exceed $270 per month in 2021.
+These 2022 limits are each up $10 from the 2021 transportation expense and parking expense limit of $270.
+Again, you and your employee’s combined contributions can’t exceed $280 per month in 2022.
 However, your employee can elect to enroll in both commuter benefit plans (transportation and parking), if applicable.

 Prior to the Tax Cut and Jobs Act of 2017, employees could also use pre-tax dollars to cover up to $20 per month for biking-related expenses.
 Employees can no longer use commuter benefits for biking-related expenses.